mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 1. If your analysis is still running after 20 seconds, pop-up blockers are the most likely reason why your analysis failed.
 You have to allow pop-ups for https://smart.ucsd.edu/classic.
 2. The file format input is incorrect.
-Please make sure it is a supported file format for SMART (see Input Data Formatting)
+Please make sure it is a supported file format for SMART (see Input Data Formatting) When you enter the peak list as tab-separated or comma-separated table make sure that the first row is:
+1H,13C or
+1H    13C, respectively.
+Do NOT include any additional spaces or " signs.

 **Downloaded Results file cannot be opened**